Study one of the fastest growing areas in science education and research

 Accelerated Degree Program

-Beginning fall 2021, the Graduate School will offer a combined bachelor’s-doctoral program available to outstanding Marquette University biomedical sciences undergraduate students.
-This program enables students to complete their undergraduate degree within the first year of the neuroscience graduate program, allowing them to complete their doctorate in less time than traditional graduate students.
+This combined bachelor’s-doctoral program enables students to complete their undergraduate degree within the first year of the neuroscience graduate program, allowing them to complete their doctorate in less time than traditional graduate students.
 Learn more about the Neuroscience ADP program

 Take the next step towards your future